mu357040/Kenyan-Flag-in-python-turtle/README.md

 ## Functionality
-- The code utilizes the Turtle module to draw rectangles of different colors, representing various parts of the Kenyan flag.
+- The code utilises the Turtle module to draw rectangles of different colours, representing various parts of the Kenyan flag.
 - Functions like `shield()` and `arrow()` draw cultural symbols (shield, spears, arrows) and elements behind the shield, respectively.
 - The `after_click()` function handles click events, displaying additional information about the flag's symbolism based on the clicked areas.

 ## About the Kenyan Flag
-The Kenyan flag comprises black, red, white, and green colors, representing various aspects of the nation's identity:
+The Kenyan flag comprises black, red, white, and green colours, representing various aspects of the nation's identity:
-- **Black**: Symbolizes the people of Kenya.
+- **Black**: Symbolises the people of Kenya.
 - **Red**: Represents the bloodshed during the struggle for independence.
 - **Green**: Signifies the country's natural resources and agricultural wealth.
 - **White**: Signifies peace and unity.